 Overexploitation and Habitat Loss

-Of the 145 species of parrot in Central and South America, 45 are in danger of extinction.
-All 18 species of macaws are threatened.
+Of the 17 species of macaws a number of them are threatened with extinction.
 The primary causes are habitat loss and heavy exploitation for the pet trade.
 The hyacinth macaw is especially vulnerable to capture and habitat destruction because it is noisy, intrinsically fearless, predictable, and dependent on palm trees.

 Hyacinth macaws do not breed every year even under the best circumstances, so this predation on chicks is particularly bad for the species’ survival.
 Since captured young survive so poorly (up to 99 percent die between capture and final sale), adults are sometimes trapped through liming of perches or use of baited clap-nets.
 Still, for every macaw that arrives safely abroad, it is likely that five died on the way.

 The hyacinth macaw’s habitat has been lost to hydroelectric power development; vast tracts of their former riverside habitat have been flooded by dam building.
 Habitat modification through human encroachment and conversion to cattle ranching also are significant threats.